cepthomas/SublimeBagOfTricks/README.md

 - Widget Context.sublime-menu: Context menu for text inputs in various panels.
 Technically this file name can be changed via the "context_menu" setting inside of Widget.sublime-settings.

-## API - Core Components
+### API - Core Components
-These are in sublime Module.
+These are in sublime module.

 - sublime.Window Class: One instance of app/window.
 - sublime.Sheet Class: Represents a content container, i.e. a tab, within a window.
 Sheets may contain a View, or an image preview.